Holy Trinity Church, Ashford-in-the-Water: Stained glass

 The church contains a mixture of Victorian and more modern stained glass.

 The East window depicts the Crucifixion and is by Heaton, Butler and Bayne (1875).

 The Cottingham Window (1880) has The Annunciation, designed by William Morris, and below St John by Edward Burne-Jones, originally for the Savoy Chapel (1869).
 The chalice and the dragon refer to the story that the priest of the temple of Diana at Ephesus gave John a poison cup to drink to test his faith.
 When he blessed the cup a dragon came out of it, symbolising poison, later used to represent faith and Satan.
 The Dove in the tracery is designed by Philip Webb.

 In the south wall by the pulpit the Haworth window (1880) is by Clayton and Bell.
 It shows the six Works of Mercy included in the Parable of the Sheep and the Goats in St Matthew’s gospel.

 On the north wall the windows are modern.

 The window of St. Nicholas, Patron Saint of children, was installed in 1953 and designed by Gerald Edward Roberts Smith (1883-1959), head of the Archibald Keightley Nicholson studio, in memory of Alice Tinsley.

 The window of Our Lady with the Infant Christ was installed in 1960, designed by Francis Skeat.
-It commemorates William Herbert Olivier.
+It commemorates Lieutenant-colonel William Herbert Olivier, Sheriff of Derbyshire.

-The Olivier Window was installed in 2001 and commemorates William Herbert Olivier.
+The Olivier Window was installed in 2001 and also commemorates William Herbert Olivier.
 It is by Flore Vignet.